 Ministry to the sick and homebound: The sick and the homebound have the opportunity to receive the sacraments whenever they request them.
 The Eucharist and the sacrament of Confession are available to them on the days of their choice.

-We also have Eucharistic adoration and Benediction every first Friday of the month at 6:00 p.m.
+The First Friday of each month there is afternoon Eucharistic Adoration beginning at 2:00 until time of Benediction at 5:00.
 The faithful are encouraged to take advantage of this spiritual exercise.